bonitasoft/bonita-doc/md/ldap-synchronizer.md

 An LDAP group is defined by an id which is declared in the "ldap\_groups" list.
 This id provides access to the object properties with this syntax: object\_id.property.
 You can also specify groups with a search: all groups that match the search are synchronized.

-Groups will be synchronized based on the matching of their LDAP common name (CN) and their Bonita BPM names.
+Groups will be synchronized based on the matching of their LDAP common name (CN) and their Bonita names.

 The tool will automatically detect the group class from LDAP.